-The Strong4Life Provider Program is presenting a live streaming webcast on pediatric hypertension.
-This in-depth discussion will cover a range of topics from diagnosis to treatment.
+This in-depth education will cover a range of topics from diagnosis to treatment.

 Children's Healthcare of Atlanta is accredited by the Medical Association of Georgia to provide continuing medical education for physicians.

-Disclosure: The following speakers, planners and anyone who has control of the content have disclosed that they have no financial relationships:
+The following speakers, planners or anyone who controls the content of the activity have disclosed that they have no financial relationships with commercial interests:

 - Serves as an Advisory Board Member for Takeda